codefellows/seattle-code-301n27/class-01/README.md

 ## Notes

+- What is ES6?
+- What is a class?
+- What is a method?
+- What is the difference between an arrow function and a function declaration?
 - What is React?
 - What are components?
-- What is the difference between an arrow function and a function declaration?
+- What are React class components made from?

 1. Turning a function declaration into an arrow function: